For the third Gen Subaru Leone

 ~► NCP 2775375 for "Napa" Brand.

-► IMPORTANT NOTE: The Tempo Coil Springs I used came from a used car found in a Local Junk Yard, so they were not as Stiff as brand New coil Springs and I didn't had any fitment problems; but People who has brought those Coil Spring brand new, had to Trim them up to 1.5 Turns, especially the Moog CC856 because those are "Progressive" so they has different spaces between coils and they're intended for a V6 Tempo and are even Stiffer than the Moog CC854 I Used, so I don't recommend to use those, they're too stiff for the Subaru.
+► IMPORTANT NOTE: The Tempo Coil Springs I used came from a used 4 cyl. tempo found in a Local Junk Yard, so they were not as Stiff as brand New coil Springs and I didn't had any fitment problems; but People who has brought those Coil Spring brand new, had to Trim them up to 1.5 Turns, especially the Moog CC856 because those are "Progressive" which means that they has different spaces between coils and they're intended for a heavier V6 Automatic Tempo, and are even Stiffer than the Moog CC854 I Used, so I don't recommend to use those, they're too stiff for the Subaru.

-To Drive my Modified Subie with those 4Runner Shock Absorbers + Accord's Coil Springs in the Rear, and the Subaru 4WD Shock Absorbers + the Tempo's Coil Springs in the Front, Changes the Handling & Feeling of the Subie just like Driving a Police Car after being Driving the Civil Version of it before.
+To Drive my Modified Subie with those 4Runner Shock Absorbers + Accord's Coil Springs in the Rear, and the Subaru XT 4WD Shock Absorbers + the Tempo's Coil Springs in the Front, Changes the Handling & Feeling of the Subie in the same way you'll notice while Driving a Police Car after being Driving the Civil Version of it before.

-I've Test Drove it Unloaded and Loaded, even at 160 KPH (100 MPH) in Bad Pavemented Roads and it Feels Great, but is Pretty Hard to be a "Family Wagon" anymore.
+I've Test Drove it Unloaded and Loaded, even at 160 KPH (100 MPH) in Highways, Bad Pavemented Roads and gravel off roads, and it Feels AWESOME! ... ... but is Pretty Hard to be a "Family Wagon" anymore.

 Feel Free to Ask Questions, comment or Share your own Experiences & Photos, on the Discussion Thread about this Modifications, which is Here: